 Developing an export market takes time.
 It can also be costly to develop new marketing materials, develop new packaging and assign new personnel to travel and undertake other administrative and operational tasks.
 These can place severe strain on the financial resources of companies, especially the smaller firms.

-On the other, developing internet technologies, provide new opportunities to the all companies to advertise themselves and their products on the digital environment.
+On the other, developing internet technologies, provide new opportunities for all companies to advertise themselves and their products in the digital environment.
 And that can be easier and cheaper than the traditional methods.

-In order to meet safety, security, and other requirements in the export market, your product may have to be modified.
-Some companies may not have the technical know-how where these modifications are concernedand might have to incur the costs associated with hiring an expert.
+To meet safety, security, and other requirements in the export market, your product may have to be modified.
+Some companies may not have the technical know-how where these modifications are concerned and might have to incur the costs associated with hiring an expert.
 Having to modify your product for the export market can also stretch the human and other operational resources of the company.

-Apart from the risk of non-payment, the complicated process involved in the collection of payments using the various methods (consignment, letter of credit, etc.) can be consuming.
-Companies with limited cash-flow therefore need to fully understand the financial pitfalls associated with exporting.
+Apart from the risk of non-payment, the complicated process involved in the collection of payments using various methods (consignment, letter of credit, etc.) can be consuming.
+Companies with limited cash flow, therefore, need to fully understand the financial pitfalls associated with exporting.

-The language, business practices and other customs in the export market may be different to your own domestic market.
+The language, business practices, and other customs in the export market may be different from your own domestic market.
 To achieve greater success in the export market, you need to become familiar with the cultural situation in your export market and adjust your approach to suit if required.

 Finding information on some markets can be extremely difficult.
 Lack of information would mean that you don’t have sufficient information on your competitors and the trends related to your specific product and similar products.
 This can negatively affect your ability to do well in the target market.